sachingethub/sachingethub/README.md

 - 👋 Hi, I’m @sachingethub
 - 👀 I’m interested in backend
-- 🌱 I’m currently learning react
+- 🌱 I completed learning react
-- 📫 currently i am a student so dont contact me
+- 📫 contact me if you have a better opportunityfor me

 <!---
 sachingethub/sachingethub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.